oyvindberg/scala-kurs/slides/patternmatching/slides.md

   }
 }
 ```
-warning: match is not exhaustive!"
+warning: match is not exhaustive!